 Indian Potash supplies milk and dairy products to Mother Dairy and also sold under their own brand.

-In 2010, to increase the portfolio base of products, the Indian Potash had acquired five very old sugar factories from U.P.
+In 2010, to increase the portfolio base of products, the Indian Potash had acquired five very old sugar factories from the U.P.
 Government with the overall capacity of app.
 9700 TCD.

 Indian Potash also makes pharma grade sugar and supply to global pharmaceuticals companies such as GSK, and Abbot.